 But the best part of making this stock is the end: eating the marrow on a toasted slice of bread.

 My 11 years old son Francesco loves it so much that he finishes it in a flash.
 I would feel too bad to take it away from him.

-Homemade Brown Stock
+📋 Homemade Brown Beef Stock From Scratch

 - The stock’s temperature has to drop in order for the fat to solidify.
 If it is winter you can leave the pressure cooker(still sealed) outside, otherwise just keep it in the fridge until is cold enough.